Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 As we have mentioned elsewhere, First Horizon does not offer particularly high rates on its deposit accounts.
 If your priority is a high return, you can find better options elsewhere.

 They also have fee requirements that may be onerous for some.
-For example, the Express Checking account requires a monthly direct deposit to avoid the monthly fee.
+For example, one account requires a monthly direct deposit to avoid the monthly fee.
 That could be a problem if you are between jobs and do not have a steady source of income.

 Bottom Line